petersterling1/CMPUT404-assignment-css-hell/README.md

 Only one HTML file has images (A Tale of Two Cities)

+For Part 2, the two html files are the same except for the link to the CSS file.

 Acknowledgements
 =================
 Website paper background by MapleRose, may be used freely via http://maplerose-stock.deviantart.com/art/Rice-paper-texture-172001815